-We developed a portfolio of Synthetic Biotic medicines to treat certain cancers which were designed to modify the tumor microenvironment, activate the immune system and result in tumor reduction.
-These Synthetic Biotic medicines could be used in combination with other cancer therapies such as checkpoint inhibitors.
+We developed a portfolio of Synthetic Biotics to treat certain cancers which were designed to modify the tumor microenvironment, activate the immune system and result in tumor reduction.
+These Synthetic Biotics could be used in combination with other cancer therapies such as checkpoint inhibitors.
 Our Synthetic Biotic clinical immuno-oncology (IO) candidate is SYNB1891, an intratumorally administered Synthetic Biotic medicine engineered to act as a dual innate and adaptive immune activator.
-While SYNB1020 was well tolerated in Phase 1b/2a study, the study showed it did not lower blood ammonia in patients with cirrhosis.
-On November 10, 2021, we announced that our Phase 1 study of SYNB1891 in combination with PD-L1 checkpoint inhibitor patients with advanced solid tumors or lymphoma had completed enrollment and no further studies are planned for SYNB1891.
+On November 10, 2021, we announced that our Phase 1 trial of SYNB1891 in combination with PD-L1 checkpoint inhibitor patients with advanced solid tumors or lymphoma had completed enrollment.
+No further studies are planned for SYNB1891 and we are focusing our research and development efforts specifically on metabolic and immunological diseases.